 Step 1 (a): Ensure that the impervious area assessment is accurate for your property.
 Use the Stormwater Utility Mapping Tool to view your property assessment.
 If you have an issue with the assessment, fill out the Stormwater Utility Fee Petition for Adjustment Form (Appendix F) [520KB].

-Step 2: Complete SW Utility Credit Application for Residential (Appendix A) [3.83MB].
+Step 2: NEW APPLICATIONS: Complete SW Utility Credit Application for Residential (Appendix A) [1.65MB].
 Follow the application checklists throughout to determine what additional documentation is needed to complete the application package and remember to take photos of your BMPs, if required.
+You can also complete your application online.
+Step 2 (a): Fill out the Homeowner Nutrient and Lawncare Agreement (Appendix D) [1.3MB] if applicable.

-Step 4: Re-apply for credit after 5 years of receiving your approval letter with the Stormwater Utility Fee Credit Re-Application (Appendix E) [153KB].
+Step 4: RENEW APPLICATION: Re-apply for credit after 5 years of receiving your approval letter with the Stormwater Utility Fee Credit Re-Application (Appendix E) [250KB].
+You can also complete your re-application online.